-Provides tools for teachers to stretch and challenge students to their potential e.g. shared documents via Frog, access to all their school documents via Frog and their tablet e.g. online marking of work, class/individual blogs on Frog, feedback through surveys on Frog
+Provides tools for teachers to stretch and challenge students to their potential e.g. Video tutorials recommended based on an individual students needs and interactive automatically marked quizzes e.g. shared documents via Frog, access to all their school documents via Frog and their tablet e.g. online marking of work, class/individual blogs on Frog, feedback through surveys on Frog